LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim/bptp.rst

 .. parsed-literal::

-	# find only lines starting with space, the lists
-	grep "^ " :var:`input.txt` |
+	:comment:`# find only lines starting with space, the lists` grep "^ " :var:`input.txt` |

-	# remove the spaces and then replace commas with spaces
-	sed -e "s/ //g" -e "s/,/ /g" > :var:`output.txt`
+	:comment:`# remove the spaces and then replace commas with spaces` sed -e "s/ //g" -e "s/,/ /g" > :var:`output.txt`